Call us: 303.578.6318 ext. 512

 • Have LCSW for 5+ years

-• Completed some supervisor-specific training
+• Completed a minimum of 6 hours of supervisor-specific training

 • Experience supervising and working clinically with the supervisee’s population